miraculixx/pandas-dfquery/README.rst

 --------------

-Provides keyword-style queries on Pandas DataFrames -- see examples.
-Inspired by `Django ORM queries`_ below.
+Provides keyword-style queries on Pandas DataFrames -- see examples below.
+Inspired by `Django ORM queries`_

 Why?
 ----